Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Other important tools

 This fundamental observation is also the foundation of the so-called matrix-element method~\cite{Kondo:1988yd, Abazov:2004cs}, used in various applications in particle phenomenology with fixed-order matrix elements~\cite{Artoisenet:2013vfa, Cranmer:2006zs, Andersen:2012kn}.

-Shower deconstruction also relies on Eq.~(\ref{eq:chi}) to separate boosted jets from signal from boosted background jets.
+Shower deconstruction also relies on Eq.~(\ref{eq:chi}) to separate signal jets from background ones.
 As discussed in Chapter~\ref{chap:calculations-jets}, the probabilities $P(p_N|S)$ and $P(p_N|B)$ cannot reliably be computed at fixed order due to the disparate scales in the process.
 Instead one makes use of all-order calculations in QCD to compute $\chi(p_N)$.

 In practice, shower deconstruction considers all possible splittings of the set $\{p_N\}=\{p_I\}\cup \{p_F\}$ into initial an final-state radiation.
 For each such splitting it then considers all possible shower histories, taking into account all possible parton-flavor assignments, that could lead to the final state $\{p_N\}$.
 A weight can then be calculated in perturbative QCD (see below) for each history and the probabilities $P(p_N|S,B)$ are taken as the sum of all the weights associated with $\{p_N\}$ under the signal or background hypothesis.
 To compute the weight for a given history, one uses a Feynman-diagrammatic approach~\cite{Soper:2011cr,Soper:2012pb} where each vertex receives a factor of the form $H e^{-R}$ with $H$ a partonic splitting probability at a given virtuality and $e^{-R}$ is a Sudakov factor, built from the splitting probability $H$ which accounts for the fact that the splitting did not happen at a larger virtuality.
 The specific form of $H$ depends on the splitting at hand, using \eg Eq~(\ref{eq:eikonalfactorisation}) and Eqs.~(\ref{eq:quarksplitting})-(\ref{eq:gluonsplitting}) for QCD branchings, however retaining full mass dependency for the partons involved, thereby reaching a modified leading-logarithmic accuracy and the full LO matrix element for the decay of W/Z/H bosons or top quarks.